obfusk/fdroid-fakesigner-poc/README.md

 for the APK (we really only need a copy of the DER certificate, though having another APK signed with the certificate we want to use makes things easy).

+### Update (2024-04-14)

+Having been asked about multiple certificates in APK signatures [5], we realised that, like v2/v3 signatures, v1 signatures can indeed also contain multiple certificates (e.g. a certificate chain, though neither `jarsigner` nor `apksigner` seem to enforce any relationships between certificates).
+However, unlike v2/v3 -- which guarantee that the certificate used for the signature is always the first in the sequence -- v1 does not define an ordering: the signature block file is a PKCS#7 DER-encoded ASN.1 data structure (per RFC 2315) and uses a SET for the list of certificates.

+Android/`apksigner` will find and use the first certificate that matches the relevant `SignerInfo`, ignoring any other certificates, but `fdroidserver` always returns the first certificate it finds in the signature block file.
+Thus we can once again trick it into seeing any certificate we want -- as long as it only checks the v1 certificate (e.g. when the `fdroidserver.patch` has not been applied or the APK only has a v1 signature).

+NB: apps with `targetSdk >= 30` are required to have a v2/v3 signature.

+NB: Android < N will only check the first `SignerInfo`, later versions pick the first one that verifies if there are multiple.

+### Update (2024-04-20)

+Despite repeated warnings [5] that using the last certificate instead of the first one does not in any way fix the vulnerability described in the 2024-04-14 update (PoC #3), the proposed patches for `fdroidserver` [10] and `androguard` [11] do exactly this.
+With that patch, version A (which inserts the fake certificate first) of the PoC now fails, but version B (which inserts it last) now works.

 ## PoC

 NB: you currently need the `signing` branch of `apksigtool` [9].